 The 60-unit, three-year Master of Fine Arts in Theatre Arts offers a Concentration in Design/Technical Production and is designed to provide rigorous, professional training to prepare students for careers as professional theatre artists or artist teachers.
 The Master of Fine Arts in Theatre Arts combines the elements of professional practice and scholarly work to project a production concept through a specific discipline.
 The philosophy of the curriculum is based on two necessities of theatrical art: collaboration and discipline.
 Students progress through a full-time sequence of courses which trains them to work with other specialized theatre artists in realizing a total work of theatre, as well as to excel in their own chosen arts.
 The program is designed to develop the candidate's practical skills and personal strengths towards motivating communication, commitment and support among the production group.

+Please note: We are not accepting new MFA students for the Fall 2019/Spring 2020 academic year.
 Application materials for the Master of Fine Arts in Theatre Arts are due May 1 for the following fall semester, or by October 15 for the following spring semester.
 Late applications will not be accepted.
 Applicants are required to file two separate applications, one to the University, and one to the School of Theatre & Dance — applicants who do not complete both requirements cannot be considered for admission.

 Step 1: Apply to the Division of Graduate Studies

 Admission procedures and eligibility requirements are available from the Division of Graduate Studies and SF State Bulletin (Catalog):

 - Domestic Applicants FAQ

 - Apply to Graduate Studies

 Step 2: Apply to the School of Theatre and Dance

 Application requirements include:

 - Letter of intent stating proposed area of emphasis and start semester.